hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__9c61adff-9a55-4fc3-a6c7-eae0deac9514-0_1.content.md

 ## About Us

-Our team of AInauts and their AI companions are passionate about exploring the vast expanse of space and uncovering its many mysteries.
+Our team of Ainautes and their AI companions are passionate about exploring the vast expanse of space and uncovering its many mysteries.
 We believe that the future of space exploration lies in the integration of advanced artificial intelligence technologies, and we are committed to pushing the boundaries of what is possible in this exciting field.

 ## Our Mission